 Insurance and Bicycle Injury Lawsuits

 When a person is injured as a result of another person’s negligence the amount of compensation the injured person may be entitled to can be significant.
 Normally, damages arising from negligence liability are paid by the liable party’s insurance company.
-For example, if a motorist is injured due to another motorist’s negligence the liable party’s auto insurance provider would pay either a negotiated settlement made or a verdict obtained after a trial.
+For example, if a motorist is injured in an auto accident due to another motorist’s negligence the liable party’s auto insurance provider would pay either a negotiated settlement made or a verdict obtained after a trial.
 However, the amount of compensation that is available will be limited by the terms of the liable party’s insurance policy.
 If the liable party’s policy has policy limits of $50,000 for bodily injury caused by the insured, the insurance company can only pay $50,000.
 Any amount more than the policy limits will be the responsibility of the insured.
 If the negligent party is uninsured the injured party’s insurance may be required to pay for injuries under an uninsured motorist clause and then sue the negligent party to recover any compensation paid.
 In the case of a bicycle accident the individual who causes the injury would likely be responsible for paying for injuries to the bicyclist out of their policy.
 For example, most auto insurance policies contain coverage that would allow for payments to injured bicyclists.

 Does a bicycle accident lawsuit have to be filed within a certain amount of time?